-The Juvenile Intake Department, located at the Boys' Detention Home, performs several functions for the Court.
+The Juvenile Intake Department, located at the Lorain County Detention Home, performs several functions for the Court.
 This unit handles the following:

-- Unofficial complaints

-- First offense shoplifting cases

-- Tobacco violations

-- Arraignments on official status charges

-- Unofficial hearings for intervention and diversion purposes
+- Unofficial complaints - First offense shoplifting cases - Tobacco violations (minimal citations occur) - Arraignments on official status and delinquency charges - Unofficial conferences for intervention and diversion purposes - Preliminary Conferences relating to Truancy

 One primary Intake Magistrate, with the assistance of three Court Magistrates, is available twenty-four (24) hours a day, seven (7) days per week, to respond to law enforcement requests for admission of boys and girls to the Detention Home and Turning Point Shelter.
-The Intake Magistrate conducts the majority of Preliminary Detention hearings, arraignments and Release hearings for juveniles who have been admitted to the Detention Home.
+The Intake Magistrate conducts the majority of Preliminary Detention hearings, Arraignments and Release hearings for juveniles who have been admitted to the Detention Home.
+There were 192 Habitual Truant complaints filed in 2018.
+104 complaints were diverted from formal action and 30 were adjudicated Unruly.
+112 Adult Failure to Send Child to School complaints were filed.
+In 59 of these cases, diversion was successful.
+There were 13 Guilty findings.
+8 Motions for FDO were filed on Habitual Truant cases and 10 Motions for FDO were filed on Chronic Truant cases.

-- 504 Referrals were Reviewed and Processed

-- 224 Unofficial Hearings conducted

-- 271 Hearings on official charges on non-detained juveniles

-- 306 Detention hearings were held

-- 52 Cases certified from outside of Lorain County
+- 467 Referrals were Reviewed and Processed - 173 Unofficial Hearings conducted - 83 Hearings on official charges on non-detained juveniles - 326 Detention hearings were held (314 Detention / 12 Carry-over hearings) - 53 Cases certified from outside of Lorain County - 167 Truancy Preliminary Conferences conducted